Always on

 One of the reasons we are fundraising now is because this condition is not static.

-The changes in posture and movement are placing additional strain on her spine and overall biomechanics, exacerbating existing scoliosis and compounding other challenges including a full-thickness hip labral tear and pelvic tilt.
-What began as a breast injury has gradually become a wider musculoskeletal issue affecting comfort, mobility, strength and day-to-day quality of life.
+The effects are no longer limited to the breast itself.
+The severe contraction through the chest wall is pulling the shoulder forward, creating shoulder and back pain, reduced mobility and increasing strain throughout the body.
+These changes are exacerbating existing scoliosis and compounding a full-thickness hip labral tear (which will later require surgery) and pelvic tilt.
+What began as a breast radiation injury has become a wider musculoskeletal issue affecting comfort, mobility, strength and quality of life.

 Ten years after cancer-treatment-induced menopause, she is unable to take HRT, adding another layer of complexity to recovery, muscle maintenance, energy levels and overall resilience.